 Bitcoin Mining Process

-- Once the calculation has been completed, the node verifies the transaction with the entire chain of ledger stored on it and then adds it to the blockchain.
+- Once the calculation has been completed, the node verifies the transaction with the entire chain of ledgers stored on it and then adds it to the blockchain.

 - The added blog gets updated on the entire blockchain, and a new copy of the ledger is generated on the nodes.